Layer potential operators for transmission problems on extension domains: Resolvent representations

 We say that a nonnegative Radon measure $\nu$ on $\partial\Omega$ has \emph{finite energy} if there is a constant $c>0$ such that

-Given a finite signed Borel measure $\nu$ on $\partial\Omega$, we say that it has finite energy if its total variation measure $\nu^++\nu^-$ has.
+Given a finite signed Radon measure $\nu$ on $\partial\Omega$, we say that it has finite energy if its total variation measure $\nu^++\nu^-$ has finite energy.

-\begin{remark} It is well known that by the Riesz representation theorem for measures the cone of nonnegative elements of $H^{-1}(\mathbb{R}^n)$ is in one-to-one correspondence with the cone of nonnegative Radon measures of finite energy on $\mathbb{R}^n$, see \cite[Chapter 6, Exercise 4]{RUDIN-1991}; a variant of the argument can be found in \cite[Proposition 9.2.1]{BOULEAU-HIRSCH-1991}. \end{remark}
+\begin{remark} It is well known that, by the Riesz representation theorem for measures, the cone of nonnegative elements of $H^{-1}(\R^n)$ is in one-to-one correspondence with the cone of nonnegative Radon measures of finite energy on $\R^n$.
+This can be seen using \cite[Chapter 6, Exercise 4]{RUDIN-1991}; a variant of the argument is provided in \cite[Proposition 9.2.1]{BOULEAU-HIRSCH-1991}. \end{remark}

-\begin{proposition} Let $\Omega$ be two-sided $H^1$-admissible and let $\nu$ be a finite signed Borel measure on $\partial\Omega$ of finite energy.
+\begin{proposition} Let $\Omega$ be two-sided $H^1$-admissible and let $\nu$ be a nonnegative Radon measure on $\partial\Omega$ of finite energy or a finite signed Radon measure on $\partial\Omega$ of finite energy.
 Then sets of zero capacity have zero $\nu$-measure, and $\nu$ defines an element of $\Hm$ by

-Moreover, $\mathscr{S}\nu(x)=G\ast \nu(x)$, $x\in\mathbb{R}^n\setminus\partial\Omega$. \end{proposition}
+Moreover, $\Scal\nu(x)=G\ast \nu(x)$, $x\in\R^n\backslash\partial\Omega$. \end{proposition}